Midlife couple

 7. Ignore Red Flags

-It’s easy to overlook or rationalize certain behaviors in the excitement of meeting someone new, especially if you feel a strong attraction or connection.
+It’s easy to overlook or rationalize certain behaviours in the excitement of meeting someone new, especially if you feel a strong attraction or connection.
 However, ignoring red flags can lead to unhealthy relationships that may affect your well-being and happiness.
-Red flags are warning signs that indicate potential issues or mismatches in values, behaviors, or compatibility.
+Red flags are warning signs that indicate potential issues or mismatches in values, behaviours, or compatibility.
 Paying attention to these early on can save you from potential heartache and complicated situations down the line.

 Red flags to look out for include inconsistent communication and disrespectful behaviour.
 If your date is frequently unreachable, cancels plans last minute without a reasonable explanation, or goes through long periods of not communicating, it might indicate a lack of respect for your time and feelings.
 Inconsistent communication can be a sign of disinterest, unreliability, or even that the person is juggling multiple relationships.

 Also pay attention to how your date treats you, as well as others around you, including waitstaff, friends, and family.
-Disrespect can manifest in various ways, such as belittling comments, aggressive behavior, or a lack of consideration for your feelings and boundaries.
+Disrespect can manifest in various ways, such as belittling comments, aggressive behaviour, or a lack of consideration for your feelings and boundaries.
 Someone who is disrespectful in the early stages of dating is likely to continue this behavior, leading to a toxic and unhappy relationship.

 Midlife Dating with Confidence